Simangaliso-Njabulo/CMPG_323_Overview_-_34729100/README.md

 ### 01/09/22
 Things are looking good, I connected my Azure database to my API and created all my basic methods.

+### 05/09/22
+On the 3rd and 4th of Sept I was completing my training hence no update was made to my read me.
+Today I'll be looking into Security within my API.

 ## References
 <ul>
   <li><p><a href="https://youtu.be/gW6dFpTMk8s">Getting started with branching workflows, Git Flow and GitHub Flow</a></p></li>